kennknowles/codeslashslashcomment/2012-09-01-ElasticSearch-Suggestions/ElasticSearch-Suggestions.md

 }'
 ```

-This does appropriately leave out the ten gallon hat, but the results are hardly a list of suggestions.
+The results are hardly a list of suggestions.
-In fact, the suggestions exist only as part of the index, not the document!
+In fact, the suggestions exist only as part of the index, not the document.
 The way to group
-stuff by the suggestions they offer - and get a count as a bonus - is to use _facets_.
-This really
+stuff by the suggestions they offer - and get a count as a bonus - is to use _[facets](http://www.elasticsearch.org/guide/reference/api/search/facets/)_.
-just means "group by and count".

 ```bash
 curl -XGET 'http://localhost:9200/store/clothing/_search?pretty=1' -d '{